brunobord/microsr/microsr.md

 ### rerolls

-once per session per level, you are allowed to reroll a failure. the reroll result *is* the definitive result, you are not allowed to reroll a reroll and wait for the next action.
+once per session per level, you are allowed to reroll a dice roll.

+**beware!** the reroll result *becomes* the final result, you can't reroll a reroll, whethere you like it or not.

 *optional*: the **gm** may allow or forbid rerolls in case of save rolls.